dixond01/startup/README.md

 - **Application Elements:** Implemented a color scheme with good contrast, the page layout and whitespace is visually pleasing, the scripture reference sidebar cannot be seen (it is -250px off the discussion page to the right), but it is formatted correctly and ready to be deployed with javascript.
 - **Application Text Elements:** Font and font size consistent and readable.
 Font weight is used appropriately.
 - **Application Images:** The only image in my application is on the Users page.
 It is formatted as the background for the page title and positioned and sized as a banner, as intended.

+## JavaScript Deliverable

+I deployed the simon javascript at [simon.inspireus.click](https://simon.inspireus.click).

+- **Login:** Fields for name and password, name is currently saved to localStorage, pressing 'login' takes the user to the discussion.html page.
+- **Database:** The name of the discussion will change weekly based on that week's Come, Follow Me, but for now, it changes daily based on the date.
+Clicking on a scripture reference of the form 'book #:#' will bring up a sidebar which will eventually show the verses from a database.
+Currently, it shows the scripture reference and verse numbers with placeholder text.
+Several items are currently in localStorage but will eventually be in the server's database.
+- **Websocket:** User can display their own messages.
+A setInterval function periodically displays a single message.
+On the 'users' paage, all users that have ever logged in are shown in a table as 'online'.
+These will be replaced with websocket functionality, when I can track if a user is online or not.
+- **Application Logic:** Messages are stored and retrieved dynamically.
+The content of a message matching a regex pattern gets wrapped with javascript that opens the sidebar when clicked, which updates depending on the element that was clicked.
+After a day, the discussions are saved in localStorage and can be viewed in the archive.
+(Since this is functional, I removed all placeholders in the Archive page.
+If a day has not passed, localStorage will not have updated, so this part will appear blank.
+It is not central to my app's functionality.)
+Names and study group names are saved in localStorage and updated accross the app.